cbos/cbos.github.io/content/posts/20231204-technical-deep-dive-into-grafana-faro/index.md

 ### WebVitals and Events
 Data is sent in batches to the Faro endpoint.
 The data has a JSON structure.
 There is a `meta` section which contains metadata about all the data sent.
-This includes information about the browser used, but also the `application version' and `library version' used to generate the data.
+This includes information about the browser used, but also the `application version` and `library version` used to generate the data.
 This information is useful for more detailed analysis in case of problems.

 {{< imgproc browser_send_data Resize "850x" >}}